emacs-exordium/exordium/README.md

 ## Customization

-The main file of the config is `init.el`.
+The main file of the configuration is `init.el`.
 It looks like this:

 ```lisp
 ;;; 1.
 Load before-init.el if it exists